orfeld415/SfmAttacker/README.md

 ### Attacker

-The attacker first initiallizes a random noise to add for each attacked frame.
+The attacker first initiallizes a random noise image to add for each attacked frame.
 It needs a tracked object matrix with the same format given by the object tracker in order to apply the correct transformation on the noise.
 Then it tries to adjust the noise to maximize the distance between the model's original results and the attacked results.

 An example use: